sangwonl/CropMon/.github/ISSUE_TEMPLATE/1-Bug_report.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->

 - Node version :
-- Scaple version or branch :
+- Kropsaurus version or branch :
 - Operating System and version :
 - Link to your project :